GLopes2003/GLopes2003/README.md

 ° I am currently studying and focused on Front-end development 😉
 <br>
-° Committed on improving my knowledge and skills in Java and SQL development 📌
+° Committed on improving my knowledge and skills in back-end development and SQL development 📌
 <br>
 ° Curious about the database area (both relational and non-relational) ✨
 <br>